 What is the potential for interference in your home?
-Before you choose a monitor, consider what wireless devices you are currently using as well as potential interference coming from your immediate surroundings.
-Common culprits for interference include wireless phones, cell phones, Wi-Fi routers and even microwave ovens.
-If you live in a densely populated area or an apartment building, the potential for signal interference increases.
-In that case, go with a digital monitor with DECT technology.
-If you live in the middle of nowhere, an analog monitor will work just fine.
+Before you choose a monitor, consider what wireless devices you are currently using as well as potential interference from your immediate surroundings.
+Common culprits include cordless phones, cell phones, Wi-Fi routers and even microwaves.
+If you live in a densely populated area or an apartment building, potential for signal interference increases.
+Look for a DECT monitor if interference and privacy are a concern.

-What level of monitoring you want/need?
-If you want to be able to see your baby's every move, it may be worth purchasing a high-quality video monitor.
-If you are losing sleep from anxiety about SIDS, a movement monitor may ease your mind.
-For some parents, having a monitor that only alerts them for sound is sufficient.
-If you work away from home and/or have an iPhone, you may appreciate the level of connectedness a smartphone compatible monitor provides.
+What level of monitoring do you want or need?
+If you want to see your baby's every move, it may be worth purchasing a high-quality video monitor.
+If you are losing sleep from anxiety about your child's well-being, a motion detection monitor may ease your mind.
+(Note, however, that experts caution such monitors are not approved medical devices and don't actually protect against SIDS.)
+For many parents, an audio monitor is sufficient.
+If you work away from home and/or have a smartphone, you may appreciate being able to stay connected via a smartphone-compatible monitor.

-When you will rely on the monitor the most?
-Monitors function differently during the day than they do at night.
-To sleep soundly, some parents may not want to hear every subtle move their baby makes in the crib, or they may be bothered if the monitor transmits white noise from a fan or air-conditioner.
-If you fall in this category, a voice activation feature will be a must.
+When and where will you rely on the monitor the most?
+To sleep soundly, parents may not want to hear every move their baby makes, or they may be bothered if the monitor transmits white noise from a fan or air conditioner.
+If you fall in this category, a voice- or sound-activation feature will be a must.
 Parents who are busy vacuuming may want a monitor that has a vibrate mode and/or sound signal lights.
-Parents with large backyards should look for a good long range monitor.
+Parents with large backyards should look for a long-range monitor.
 Parents who work outside the home may want to be able to check in with their child at any time of day with a monitor that connects to the Internet.

 Do you really need a lot of bells and whistles?
 Add-ons such as lullabies, nightlights, temperature sensors and multiple parent units are nice, but they can boost your bottom line.
 Consider whether you'll really use such features before you shell out for them.